Get Ready for an Unforgettable Journey

 Join us for an experience filled with adventure, challenge, discovery and community!

 During this course participants will be learning through wilderness-based experiences, engaging their hands, head, and heart for an integrated understanding of the old ways and of how relevant they are to nature connection even today.
 The result is an understanding and ability to mentor oneself through questioning, awareness, and inner tracking, and the ability to do that for those around you.

-- Schedule: Tuesday - Thursday plus extended trips during 33 weeks between September 2016 and June 2017
+- Schedule: Tuesday through Thursday plus extended trips during 33

 - Facilities: 4,000 acres of forest land and multiple classrooms